jedbrooke/golem-auto-editor/README.md

 you will need docker to run the web interface

-just run `make run` to start the server and go to `localhost:4200` to see the interface.
+just run `make && make run` to start the server and go to `localhost:4200` to see the interface.

 ## Dependancies
  - python packages: